How to Improve the Effectiveness and Performance of Your Team, No Matter What Field They’re in

 Good teams have a mixture of people, but great teams have a mixture of people who gel, who think differently and who act differently, whether that’s in sport or in business.

-Improving the performance of your team or organisation means having the right people, is more important than the how at this stage.
+Improving team performance means having the right people, and I believe is more important than the how at this stage.
 The right people will find a way, the wrong people won’t.

 You just have to know who you’re looking for.